Dortmund activate €25m purchase clause for Can | Goal.com

 Despite only arriving at the club on January 31 - just over two weeks ago - on a loan deal that contained an obligation to buy if certain conditions were met, Dortmund have already triggered their option to tie the player down.

-This season, Can found himself behind the likes of Blaise Matuidi, Miralem Pjanic, Rodrigo Bentancur, Adrien Rabiot and Aaron Ramsey at Juventus, being left out of the Bianconeri's Champions League squad and making just eight Serie A appearances.
+This season, Can has found himself out of favour with Juventus head coach Maurizio Sarri, ending up behind the likes of Blaise Matuidi, Miralem Pjanic, Rodrigo Bentancur, Adrien Rabiot and Aaron Ramsey and being left out of the Bianconeri's Champions League squad, making just eight Serie A appearances before his departure.

-Eager to play his way into contention for a spot in Joachim Low's Germany squad for Euro 2020 this summer, Can returned to his homeland in search of more regular game time.
+Despite Juventus sporting director Fabio Paratici suggesting the German would remain with the club at the start of the year, Can - eager to play his way into contention for a spot in Joachim Low's Euro 2020 Germany squad this summer - was allowed to return to his homeland in search of more regular game time.

-"I think the team has great potential and can win something," Can said at his official unveiling after arriving on transfer deadline day.
+"I think the team has great potential and can win something," Can said at his official unveiling in Dortmund after arriving on transfer deadline day.

 "I am convinced that I can help them and can't wait to play in front of these fans for whom Borussia Dortmund is known all over the world for the first time."